HewlettPackard/hpe-sd-cloud/kubernetes/docs/production deployment guidance.md

  - A K8S cluster with a minimum of three worker nodes with at least 8 CPU cores and 16 GB ram each one for running HPE SD Provisioning instances

- - Two machines with the Oracle RAC 12.2c database (EPAS 11.4 or Postgres 11 can be also used)

 Persistent storage is activated by default in the pods they needed and it is handled with a StorageClass object that must be created prior to deployment, the default name is "sdstorageclass".
 The redis cluster starts with 1001 user and group, therefore you need to adjust the permissions of your data folder before deployment.
 You can do it executing this command:

      sudo chown -R 1001:1001 /data-folder/

-The default deployment contains 6 UI replicas and 2 provisioner replicas, both values can be modified with the parameters "statefulset_sdsp.replicaCount" and "deployment_sdui.replicaCount"
+The default deployment contains 1 UI replica and 2 provisioner replicas, both values can be modified with the parameters "statefulset_sdsp.replicaCount" and "deployment_sdui.replicaCount"

 To better tolerate node failures it is recommended to apply some affinty/antiaffinity policies to your deployment.
 The parameter sdimage.affinity is included in the Helm chart and it can contain the policy you want to apply.